duchene/phylomad/README.md

 ## Introduction

 This repository contains PhyloMAd, a software for easily-accessible assessment of phylogenetic model adequacy.
-Briefly, assessing phylogenetic model adequacy provides an independent assessment of the power of a model for describing the empirical data.
-This is different to model selection, where a set of candidate models are compared to each other, under the assumption that at least the best fitting model is an adequate description of the data.
+Briefly, an assessment of model adequacy provides an independent account of the power of a model for describing the empirical data.
+This is different to model selection, where a set of candidate models are compared to each other, under the assumption that at least the best-fitting model is an adequate description of the data.

 Substitution models supported by PhyloMAd inlcude the JC, HKY, and GTR models, including gamma-distributed rates across sites with 4 discrete categories.
 Clock models supported include those implemented in BEAST 2.